 Bitsight can help manage your organizations security controls.
 Using Control Insights, now available as a feature of Bitsight for Security Performance Management (SPM), you can quickly evaluate the current state of your security controls and measure your team’s progress over time, as they implement CIS Critical Security Controls.
 If improvement is needed, Bitsight provides specific recommendations for remediating any gaps and implementing the proper safeguards.

 Control Insights is designed with ease-of-use in mind.
 A dashboard format provides at-a-glance views of the effectiveness of each security control – for example, “Needs Improvement” or “Acceptable.”
 You can also drill down into problem areas for further insight, such as the root causes of issues, specifics on “the why” of a control’s state, and a prescribed course of action.

 For instance, identifying software misconfigurations isn’t easy.
-These vulnerabilities often go undiscovered until an event arises, like a cyber breach or a performance issue.
+These vulnerabilities often go undiscovered until an event arises, like a data breach or a performance issue.
 With Control Insights and SPM you can automatically and continuously monitor for insecure configurations and get tips on how to bring your security program back into alignment with CIS controls - in this case, CIS Control 4.

 And, you can do this without the manual effort normally associated with assessing your organization’s security posture against CIS Critical Security Controls best practices.

 Learn more about how you can proactively identify and remediate cyber risk and ensure your security controls meet CIS standards.